RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 ### Discussion questions

-- **What is the significance of the title "The Great Gatsby"?
-How does it reflect the themes and characters in the story?**
+- **How does F. Scott Fitzgerald portray the American Dream in the novel?
+Do you think Jay Gatsby achieves his version of the American Dream?**

 ## Animal Farm